 Bruce & Peta live in an idyllic setting on the side of the South Downs in West Sussex.They gave up their profession as Nurses to run their herd of alpacas on their own land in Adsdean Park.

 They were the first in the country to offer Alpaca walking to the public (to their knowledge ) and the first to take Alpacas to Hospices etc. All now copied by many.

 Unlike other venues however .
 Each client may have an Alpaca to themselves .

 SEE WALKING PAGE FOR DETAILS.
 An Alpaca walking Experience second to none.

 They breed friendly alpacas in a variety of colours for their fibre and the manufacture of unique hand knitted garments which can be purchased from their onsite shop.

-2017 was their best year ever for both Alpaca sales and visitors.
-It exceeded all their previous years!
-2018 is expected to be even better.
+2018 was a fantastic year for both Alpaca sales and visitors.
+2019 is expected to be even better.
 They have recently been providing corporate alpaca experiences(Team building) for several large & small local companies.

 Pet-a-Paca visits to Hospices ,Care homes ,Rest Homes have also increased.